 Although each illusion has it's own reason, and scientists still don't know all the reasons, it comes down to one thing.
 Our brain makes assumptions.

 Our brain uses context of our surroundings to make split second assumptions.
 This is helpful in everyday life and back when we were hunters and gatherers and needed to make split second decisions in the wild.
-Our eyes don't show us what's really there just what we need to see.
-It uses the surrounding environment to make conclusions.
-This is done by using shadows, surrounding colors, and past experiences.
+Our eyes don't show us what's really there just what

 In physics you learn about waves.

 However, many people don't realize that waves are every where.

 A rubens tube is a tube with natural gas pumped through it with holes in the top.

 when a steady vibration is used on the tube, a standing wave is formed.
 It has nodes and anti nodes like any wave.

 When you put a lot of vibrations through, like say music, the effect is very cool.